 For the full A Level in Biology, you will take the following 3 papers: Paper 1: The Natural Environment and Species Survival (code 9BN0/01) worth 33.33% of your overall A Level grade.
 100 marks.
 (2 hours) Paper 2: Energy, Exercise and Co-ordination (code 9BN0/02) worth 33.33% of your overall A Level grade.
 100 marks.
 (2 hours) Paper 3: General and Practical Applications in Biology (code 9BN0/03) is worth 33.33% of your overall A Level grade.
 100 marks.
 (2 hours) Questions in Paper 3 may draw on two or more different topics.
 The paper will also include questions that target the conceptual and theoretical understanding of experimental methods.
 There will also be a scientific article released 8 weeks before the exam, which will underpin one section of the paper.

 A Level Biology (UK) contains a separate Practical Endorsement, which is an assessment of your skills and competency when completing a minimum of 12 A Level core practicals.
 The result (either ‘pass’ or ‘fail’) of the Practical Endorsement will be reported separately on your A Level certificate, alongside your overall grade for theory.

 You will need to arrange to take this component of the course at an examination centre which offers this option, and you will need to take the written exam at that same centre.
-You will find a list of centres that facilitate the Practical Endorsement here.
+We have created a list of centres that facilitate the Practical Endorsement.Enquire Now

 Science is awesome!
 I’ve been a fan of science in general, and biology in particular, my entire life.
-I look forward to communicating with my students, so, if you have any questions please contact me!BSc Subject: Biology, Physics and Science View Profile
+I look forward to communicating with my students, so, if you have any questions please contact me!BSc Subject: Biology, Physics, Science, Co-ordinated Science View Profile